aeonSolutions/AeonLabs-PCB-Shields-AC220DC5V0/README.md

-# AeonLabs PCB Shields AC220DC5V0
+# AeonLabs PCB Shields AC 220V to DC 5.0V
  This repo contains a pcb design for a AC220V 1A to DC 5V0 converter.
+Suitable as a add-on design for any other KiCad project.

 *Don't forget to LIKE , SHARE and subscribe the free whatsApp group* and if you liked this PCB consider buying me a cup of coffee.
 Links below.